top of page

 Step 1: Start with an overview

 Check out this Privacy Center I made for you.
-It gives you an overview of the most important data processing activities.
+It gives an overview of the most important data processing activities.

-That's your visual overview.
-The legal side?
-I process your personal data (or let's simply call it "data") under Swiss data protection law including the FDPA.
+That's your overview at a glance.
+But which law governs it?
+I process your personal data (or let's simply call it "data") under 🇨🇭 Swiss data protection law including the Federal Act on Data Protection (FDPA).
 And, where applicable, foreign data protection laws like the EU General Data Protection Regulation (GDPR).
-But don't worry.
-I'll explain how this works in simple terms below.

 Step 2: Meet your primary contact person